gpitsilis/Securing-Tag-Based-Recommender-Systems/README.md

 Each delicious_over_train_X.csv file contains the bogus data generated to simulate the overload attack for the particular experiment run (where X is a number denoting the experiment run, and it ranges from 1 to 5).
 In the same way, every delicious_small_X.csv file contains the selected legitimate data used for the same experiment run.
 Similarly, each delicious_piggy_train_X.csv file contains the bogus data generated to simulate the piggyback attack for the X experiment run.

-Each delicious_train_X.csv file contains a number of records equal to the 30% of the records exist in the adjacent delicous_small_X.csv file.
+Each delicious_nnnnn_train_X.csv file contains a number of records equal to the 30% of the records exist in the adjacent delicous_small_X.csv file.
 It was chosen to be so, because in the experiment the classifiers were trained with bogus and  legitimate data mixed with ratio 30/100.

 <p>
 The content in the data files is structured as follows: